23 Easy Ways to Make Lifelong Friends

 14. SHOW A MOVIE OUTSIDE

 In the summertime, find a projector and show a movie!
-Put a sheet over your garage door, pop some popcorn and invite a few families over.
+Put a sheet over your garage door, pop some popcorn and invite a few people over.

 This is self-explanatory.
-Just make it a priority to see friends and family regularly.
+Make it a priority to see friends and family regularly.

 16. GO TO AN ANNUAL CONCERT